Brigade combat team: Stryker brigade combat team

 The Stryker brigade combat team (SBCT) is a mechanized infantry force structured around the Stryker eight-wheeled variant of the General Dynamics LAV III.
-A full Stryker brigade was intended to be C-130 Hercules air transportable into theatre within 96 hours, while a division-sized force is expected to need 120 hours.
+A full Stryker brigade was intended to be C-130 Hercules-air transportable into theatre within 96 hours, while a division-sized force is expected to need 120 hours.
 The Stryker brigade is an organic combined arms unit of lightly-armored, medium-weight wheeled vehicles, and is organized differently from the infantry or armored brigade combat teams.
 The Stryker brigades are being used to implement network-centric warfare doctrines, and are intended to fill a gap between the United States' highly mobile light infantry and its much heavier armored infantry.
 The team also receives training in chemical, biological, radiological, and nuclear defense (CBRN defense).

 Each Stryker brigade combat team consists of three infantry battalions, one reconnaissance (cavalry) squadron, one fires (artillery) battalion, one brigade support battalion, one brigade headquarters and headquarters company, and one brigade engineer battalion.
 A Stryker brigade is made up of more than 300 Stryker vehicles and 4,500 soldiers.

 Starting in 2015, the anti-tank company was reflagged from the brigade engineer battalion to the cavalry squadron, to form a weapons troop—also incorporating the mobile gun systems from the infantry battalions.
+The MGS is retired since the end of 2022.